d-werner/grunt-raind/README.md

 grunt-raind
 ===================

-> Automatically restarts the [RAIN](https://github.com/rainjs/rainjs) server if CSS and templates are changed.
+> Automatically restarts the [RAIN](https://github.com/rainjs/rainjs) server if CSS, templates or server scripts are changed.
 > To be used as watch task in conjunction with [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch).

 ## Getting started (for RAIN developers)